tpm2-software/tpm2-tss/doc/coding_standard_c.md

 Objects created using the GObject system follow the GObject naming convention with individual words in object names as upper case characters.

+### Exceptions
+Exceptions to these rules are made for compliance with the TCG specifications.
+All function names, parameters, and other data types must be implemented faithfully to the specification and so may violate the naming conventions defined here.

 ### Examples
 ```c
 unsigned int table_index = find_index(jacket_table, “color”, COLOR_RED);